-Efficacy of treating pineapple [Ananas comosus (L. Merril) Bromeliaceae] with methyl jasmonate and calliette against Fusarium moniliforme var. subglutinans, the causative agent of black spot disease
+Efficacy of Methyl Jasmonate and Calliette in Black spot disease management in Pineapple (Ananas comosus) caused by Fusarium moniliforme var. subglutinans

 ABSTRACT

 Pineapples play an important role in the lives of people.
 However, they are threatened by black spot disease caused by Fusarium moniliforme var. subglutinans, which significantly reduces fruit quality.
 Unfortunately, chemical control methods against this disease have proven ineffective.
 To find more effective alternatives for sustainable agriculture, calliette and methyl jasmonate were sprayed on pineapple plants inoculated with the fungal strain.
-The overall objective was to stimulate polyphenol production in pineapple to effectively induce natural resistance against Fusarium moniliforme var. subglutinans.
+The study aims to stimulate polyphenol production in pineapple to effectively induce natural resistance against Fusarium moniliforme var. subglutinans.
 Disease incidence was estimated after flower inoculation and fruit opening at harvest.
 Polyphenols isolated from leaves were identified by HPLC.
 The direct effect of polyphenols on mycelial growth was evaluated.
-The results showed that the biocontrols mobilized defense polyphenols to resist the disease.
-The chromatographic profile revealed the presence of thirteen polyphenols, including seven pre-existing amplified polyphenols and six newly synthesized ones.
+The results showed that the biocontrols mobilised defence polyphenols to resist the disease.
+The chromatographic profile revealed the presence of thirteen polyphenols, including seven pre-existing amplified polyphenols and six newly synthesised ones.
 The use of biocontrol agents is therefore an effective way to protect pineapples against black spot disease.
-Looking ahead, it would be interesting to expand this study by using other biocontrols, particularly polysaccharides extracted from the pathogen.
+Future research should be expanded to include other biocontrols, particularly polysaccharides extracted from the pathogen or the plants.

-Keywords: pineapple, biocontrols, polyphenols, black spots
+Keywords: Pineapple, Biocontrols, Polyphenols, Black spots

 1. Introduction